shounaklohokare/Stock-Data-App/README.md

 9) Its Volume

 The App uses the yahoo_fin package for getting all the above information.
 There are two modules in the yahoo_fin package, stock_info and options.
 The App uses the stock_info module to get all the above information.
-It uses two functions get_live_price() to get the live price and get_quote_table() to get the rest of the information.
+It uses two functions from stock_info module of yahoo_fin package to get_live_price() to get the live price and get_quote_table() to get the rest of the information.

 The App can get the above points of information regarding a stock from NASDAQ and NSE.